-This letter is to document the agreement between the Sinai-Grace Hospital School of Radiologic Technology and the Sinai-Grace Spiritual Care Department
+This letter is to document the agreement between the Sinai-Grace Hospital School of Radiologic Technology and the Spiritual Care Department.

-The Spiritual Care Department agrees to offer spiritual services to the Sinai-Grace Hospital Radiology Students during class hours.
+The Spiritual Care Department agrees to offer spiritual services to the Sinai-Grace Hospital Radiology Students if needed during school hours.